 You’ve made the leap.
 You’ve decided to fly solo, pursue your passion, and start your own business – congratulations!
 Starting this journey can feel both daunting and exciting, but we all agree: the destination is absolutely worth it.

 The first year of business is tough.
 You’ll learn, make mistakes, hit incredible highs, and question your ideas (often all at the same time), and to get through it, you’ll need a strong game plan, and a flexible approach.
+You’ll also want to try to learn everything you can to start your business right.

 If you’re setting out on the first year of entrepreneurship , these ten essentials will help you stay true to your business vision and find long term success.